When Shipping a Container from the USA to Australia, You Will Need to Get an Employee Identification Number

 Here is a link to the United States Census Bureau's blog that explains in detail why and what you need to know.

 The international shipping company you choose to go with should let you know if you need to get an EIN personally but just to cover all the basics, I’m going to cover how to get your EIN and why it’s needed.

 Who Needs to Get an Employee Identification Number When Shipping Household Goods to Australia?

 Back in 2008, when we moved to Sydney, we did not need an EIN.
-At that time my husband’s social security number was used for identification of our shipment.
+At that time my husband’s social security number was used for the identification of our shipment.
 Now that is no longer acceptable.
-This is a good thing because you don’t really want your social security number accessible by anyone that knows where to look for it.
+This is a good thing because you don't really want your social security number accessible by anyone that knows where to look for it.